jackeyhappie/volumetric_drilling_real_camera/README.md

 This file is the head file for "./plugin/camera_hmd/hmd.cpp".
 We add two pointers of ros::NodeHandle, two ros::Subscriber, two cv_bridge::CvImagePtr and one point of chai3D::cTexture2d for the usage in "./plugin/camera_hmd/hmd.cpp".

 ## "./plugin/camera_hmd/hmd.cpp"
-This file is a pulgin for AMBF.
+This file is a plugin for AMBF.
 We read and progress videos from real stereo microscope in it.
 We create ROS nodes by "afROSNode::getNode()" and subscribe proper rostopic to read videos from camera.
 A "imageCallback" is written to do that.
 After storing the current frames in cv_bridge::CvImagePtr, we modified them in one frame with required size.
 Then, we create a chai3D::cImage and allocate it according to the frame.
 We pass the frame to the chai3D::cImage by function "setData".
 After that, we create a chai3D::cTextured2DPtr and pass chai3D::cImage to it.
 We finally replace “m_quadMesh->m_texture” with that chai3D::cTextured2DPtr.
 Running the project, we can see the processed AMBF videos are replaced by the processed real videos from stereo microscope.